Hate speech laws in France: Penal code

 The non-public insult of a person or a group of people because of their origin or their membership or their non-membership, true or supposed, to an ethnic group, a nation, sexual identity, gender identity, disability, a race or a specific religion is punishable by a fine of €500, or up to €3000 for a repeat offence.

 Other fields of law

 By legislation adopted in 1972, France may ban groups that advocate racism.

 Online hate speech

 In March 2019, Laetitia Avia drafted legislation (Avia law) that is similar to Germany's NetzDG.
 The law required the regulation of hateful content online.
 In July 2019, the National Assembly passed the bill to enforce these rules to limit hateful content online.
 These rules may apply to all hateful content and extremism.
 Those who fail to comply face up to 75,000 to 250,000 euros per fine.

 On 13 May 2020, the National Assembly passed the legislation and it would likely to go effect in 18 June.

 On 18 June 2020, the French Constitutional Council struck down core provisions of the law.

+Proposed 2026 law against renewed forms of antisemitism

+In January 2026, the Law Committee of the French National Assembly approved Proposition de loi n° 575, introduced by MP Caroline Yadan, aimed at combating what its sponsors described as “renewed forms of antisemitism.”
+The bill proposes to extend existing legal provisions to sanction implicit incitement to antisemitism, including publicly calling for the destruction of a state recognised by France, such as Israel.
+It also seeks to broaden penalties for Holocaust denial and trivialisation of genocides, and strengthen sanctions against incitement to terrorism.

+The committee approved the bill by an 18–16 vote, with support from members of the governing majority and opposition from some left-wing lawmakers.
+The proposal advanced to the full National Assembly for further debate and potential adoption.
+The bill has been supported by Jewish organisations in France, while some human rights groups and commentators have raised concerns about possible implications for freedom of expression.